 At NS1, we ensure that every one of our customers has access to the data, resources, and tools to augment visibility into the state of the DNS.
 Here are a few impactful ways that NS1 can provide a level of granularity that outdated DNS solutions struggle to achieve, and use data you already have to make things run even smoother:

 Having an API is table stakes in today’s data-driven world.
 When the DNS was originally conceived, the use cases that would be used 20-30 years later had not been envisaged, meaning that a lot of programmatic features and interfaces were simply bolted on after the fact.
 The vast array of managed DNS providers do not provide the degree of flexibility needed to get meaningful and impactful data out of their DNS management offering.
 With NS1, the API was the first thing built when we set out to write our own name server software.
-We realized the importance of the data inside our platform had immense value in the context of modern application delivery, so we made it able to be piped out to other tools like Grafana, to augment other parts of the overall site reliability view.
+We realized the importance of the data inside our platform had immense value in the context of modern application delivery, so we made it able to be piped out to other tools to augment other parts of the overall site reliability view.

 Record Level Reporting

 This degree of granularity allows an NS1 user, either via the API or Portal, to understand the trends and query volume of a specific hostname.
 Outdated solutions rarely provide this degree of granularity, in fact, if you’re lucky you might just get the number of queries for the whole zone - that’s it.